zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 ## Invited Talks

-| The contribution of top-down and preceding-context cues to language production.
+*The contribution of top-down and preceding-context cues to language production.
 (March 7th, 2022).
 Department of Hearing and Speech Sciences Seminar, University of Maryland.
-| The trade-off between preceding-context and top-down cues in language use.
+* The trade-off between preceding-context and top-down cues in language use.
 (February 3rd, 2022).
 Department of Linguistics, University of California, Santa Barbara.

-| Understanding automaticity in language.
+- Understanding automaticity in language.
 (November 17th, 2021).
-Computational Linguistics and Information Processing (CLIP) Colloquium, Institute for Advanced Computer Studies, University ofMaryland.
+Computational Linguistics and Information Processing (CLIP) Colloquium, Institute for Advanced Computer Studies, University of Maryland.

-Accessibility: from creativity to impairment.
+-- Accessibility: from creativity to impairment.
 (April 15th, 2021).
 Department of Psychology Language Group, Princeton University.

 Mechanisms of over-extension in language production.
 (February 17th, 2021).
 Department of Language Science, University of California, Irvine.
 Morphological productivity: What do we learn from comprehension and production?.
 (February 6th,2020).
 Language Science Lunch Talks, Language Science Center, University of Maryland.